zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 So, what is a plane wave, exactly?
 While plane waves are often introduced using [Fresnel's formulation of Huygen's principle](https://en.wikipedia.org/wiki/Huygens%E2%80%93Fresnel_principle) \[[4](#references) (ch.
 3.1)\], I will attempt to give another, (hopefully) simpler explanation.

 Consider an infinitesimal (punctual) isotropic source of "disturbance".
 It generates *spherical waves* that can be imagined as spheres expanding at constant velocity.
 We can decompose these spheres into sets of individual points.
-At any given point in time, all such points are at the same distance from the source.
+At any given point in time, all these points are at the same distance from the source.
 And if we fix a certain distance from the source, all points at this distance have been generated at the same point in time.
-Loci of such points are said to form surfaces of constant *phase*, and these surfaces are called "wavefronts".
+Loci of such points are said to form surfaces of constant *phase*, and these surfaces are called *wavefronts*.

 In the case of *plane waves*, surfaces of constant phase are planes rather than spheres.
 Plane waves can be generated in a multitude of ways; one mathematical trick is to imagine a source at a large distance.
-Then the curvature of the wavefront approaches 0, and, for a small solid angle, we may consider a section of the wavefront to be planar.
+Then, as the distance tends infinity, the curvature of the wavefront approaches zero, and, for a small solid angle, we may approximate a section of the wavefront as planar.

 By *time-harmonic*, we mean that the amplitude of the wave is a [harmonic function](https://en.wikipedia.org/wiki/Harmonic_function) of time.
 The *real amplitude* of the "disturbance" caused by the scalar wave at the point \\(\bm{r}\\) and the time \\(t\\) can be mathematically described [^1] as